Home Online Education Engineering faculty raising SUNY’s online education stature

 No one may want to have expected what signing directly to the Digital Manufacturing and Design Innovation Institute (DMDII) as a Tier 1 educational member would, in the end, trigger: the UB School of Engineering and Applied Sciences (SEAS) becoming an online schooling powerhouse accomplishing novices throughout the globe with non-credit, modern-day generation courses.

-Perhaps extra importantly, outgrowth projects influence SUNY’s response to meeting learner expectancies and increasing its competitiveness in this constantly converting marketplace.
-One of SUNY Chancellor Kristina Johnson’s priorities in 2019 is enhancing the system’s online platform to draw extra New Yorkers, out-of-kingdom students, and adults in search of lifelong learning opportunities.
+Perhaps more importantly, outgrowth projects influence SUNY’s response to meeting learner expectancies and increasing its competitiveness in this constantly changing marketplace.
+One of SUNY Chancellor Kristina Johnson’s priorities in 2019 is enhancing the system’s online platform to attract additional New Yorkers, out-of-kingdom students, and adults in search of lifelong learning opportunities.

 “Our college is honestly not the first nor simplest one to attain audiences beyond UB’s residential application college students,” says UB SEAS Dean Liesl Folks.
 “But our acute interest and nimble approach are transferring the needle in our competency to deliver in this mode, create synergies inside UB and SUNY, and promote the sharing and improvement of satisfactory practices.”